m-kales/thales-gatsby-netlify/src/pages/products/index.md

 ---
-heading: Great coffee with a conscience
+heading: Put this in your calendar
 path: /products
 templateKey: product-page
 title: We're in this together